NLPatVCU/RelEx/relex/README.md

 ![](https://lh6.googleusercontent.com/VzMboSkKWKdFSI3E66RiL_s0NLlLJDEGQhbEywKXEIqOnWTHm39w1vPiqy3EUr5NdxRh4q375ejzX-K-znAEifHd-UZnG517UGX11G0y7j2sBb5TD4s-SWWJ2Ptq9GqK1nEZP33c)

 #### Multi-label Sentence CNN <a name="multi_cnn"></a>
-A sentence can have more than one distinguish mentions which eventually leads to multiple labels.
-We modified the sentence CNN which predicted single label for an instance to predict multiple labels for an instance.
+A sentence can have more than one distinct mention which eventually leads to multiple labels.
+We modified the sentence CNN which predicted a single label for an instance to predict multiple labels for an instance.

-Following figure shows when the multi-label flag is enabled the system outputs a multi-hot encoded label.
+The following figure shows when the multi-label flag is enabled the system outputs a multi-hot encoded label.
 Multi-label Sentence CNN is constructed different in some aspects from the single label Sentence CNN : Loss function, Choice of output layer, Multi-hot-encoding of labels.

 ![](https://lh5.googleusercontent.com/tdwCAwTB0fDpgockkUl8FfwIDVY6BgdExH3yOx99cX6syF00d0bmr7azeTrzSuIxZPCPnnJrQ8g39oADdmPW4J3fTdMs4VWRRecAvNR7kGXtx9wd8dt9PJYOpeXA501ujUsSTjAZ)
 #### Segment CNN <a name="seg_cnn"></a>